LIGO Celebrates First Anniversary of Historic Gravitational Wave Detection!

 LIGO’s method for determining the masses of the black holes that generated the detected gravitational waves is a lot like fitting the right shape into the right hole of this shape-sorter toy

 Instead of trying to match 10 shapes with 10 cutouts in a ball, LIGO analysts had to try and match one shape (our waveform) with one of 200-thousand cutouts (‘templates’)!
 A first round of matching revealed that the black hole masses had to lie somewhere between 20 and 40 times that of the Sun.
-Armed with that estimate, a second round of signal-to-template comparisons was made with a finer-grained set of templates representing black hole masses between 20 and 40 Suns.
+Armed with that estimate, a second round of signal-to-template comparisons was conducted with a finer-grained set of templates representing black hole masses between 20 and 40 Suns.
 This gave us a much better approximation for the final ‘parameters’ of the black hole pair.
 But we still couldn’t say with accuracy what exactly we had detected.

-Comparing Numerical Relativity With LIGO Data
+Comparing Numerical Relativity with LIGO Data

 The top two plots show data received at Livingston and Hanford, along with the predicted shapes for the waveform.
 These predicted waveforms show what two merging black holes should look like according to the equations of Albert Einstein's general theory along with the instruments’ ever-present noise.
 The plots reveal just how closely the LIGO data match Einstein’s predictions.